How Blind Spots Cause Auto Accidents & Who’s at Fault

 Keep an eye out for these injuries after a car crash:

 Just as each crash and its circumstances are unique, so are the treatments and recovery periods for hip injuries.
 You may require surgery to replace your hip, neurological treatment, or exercise therapy.
-Your treatment costs, plus any future medical costs, could be paid with money through an insurance claim or settlement.
+These costs and losses can accumulate quickly, and victims of car accidents that cause hip pain may pursue damages from the liable party.

 If your accident resulted from someone else’s negligent actions, that party might be liable for your hip injury.

 For instance, someone is negligent if they drive through an intersection without stopping for the red light and strike another vehicle.
 It would be assumed a typical driver would stop and obey traffic signals.